2. Make it Easier for Clients

 8. Provide Quality Service

 Online reviews are for a law firm like the book of laws is for a lawyer; the importance of which cannot be stressed enough.
 They are crucial for any service-based business, especially for law firms.
 When people are in dire need of legal advice, they don’t want to settle for good lawyers; they want the very best.
 The first thing potential clients do when deciding whether or not to hire you is to go online and read through all your reviews.
 The word of mouth has gone digital and is now the stroke of fingers.
 Having a strong portfolio of positive online reviews can be the cornerstone that differentiates you from the crowd and pulls clients through the door.
-Here, we will cover everything you need to know on how you can gain more positive reviews for your firm and convince clients long before they even get in touch.
+This article provides a detailed guide on everything you need to know on how to get more positive reviews for your firm and convince clients long before they even get in touch.

 People buy from people.
 The graph above is proof of that.
 When asked whether you are comfortable or not interacting with AI, non-AI users were mostly uncomfortable or had no say in the matter.
 And law firm mostly deal with people with limited or no AI experience, unless it’s an IT industry client.
 It’s all about likeness, relatability and trust.
 Majority clients don’t want to work with a faceless firm, but with real people who stand behind it; and that is doubly the case for law firms.
 That is why it is extremely important to put a lot of time and effort into making the whole interaction with your client as personable as possible from the very start.
 First impressions matter.
 The impact that you leave on your client from the moment they walk through the door will influence your entire relationship.
 Building rapport with your client will also help you achieve higher overall client satisfaction.
 There is one problem, though.
 It’s very rare for satisfied clients to leave any review at all unless they are prompted to do so – they need to be reminded.
 Ask yourself this; when was the last time you felt a particular urge to leave a review?
 In most cases, people only leave a review when they are dissatisfied with the service one way or the other.
 If you don’t ask for a review from satisfied clients, you will end up only with reviews from: